isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-13-post-script-and-stage-theatre-in-singapore-from-the-50s-to-80s.md

 The theatre scene changed with the emergence of local playwrights such as Lim Chor Pee (1936–2006) and Goh Poh Seng (1936–2010).
 Driven by a passion for literature and theatre, as well as a desire to see Malayan realities depicted on stage, they went on to establish the first two local amateur English-language theatre clubs in Singapore – ETC by Lim and Centre ‘65 by Goh.
 Both Lim, a lawyer by profession, and Goh, a doctor, shared similar backgrounds, having received their higher education in the UK.

 Their works are considered as important milestones in Singaporean English literature and planted the seeds for a local English-language theatre scene – even as playwrights struggled to find a “Singaporean voice” on stage.
-Lim’s breakthrough Mimi Fan (1962), for instance, is now considered Singapore’s first English language play.
+Lim’s breakthrough *Mimi Fan* (1962), for instance, is now considered Singapore’s first English language play.

-The mid-1960s is often referred to as the “Golden Age” of Tamil theatre in Singapore because of the proliferation of quality local scripts and the large number of troupes staging Tamil language plays.
+The mid-1960s is often referred to as the “*Golden Age*” of Tamil theatre in Singapore because of the proliferation of quality local scripts and the large number of troupes staging Tamil language plays.

 However, the Tamil theatre scene was not without its problems.
 A small Tamil population in Singapore meant that audiences were limited and theatre troupes struggled to stay afloat.
 In spite of this, Tamil theatre continued to grow and expand into other forms of media such as the radio.

 #### **The Experimental 70s**

 Within the Malay community for instance, a new generation of dramatists emerged in the 1970s and began pushing the boundaries of Malay theatrical art forms.
 These playwrights were looking to create a new form of theatre that would shape a unique identity for contemporary Malay drama that was independent of Western influence.
-One innovative result was the incorporation of traditional Malay art forms, such as silat (Malay martial arts) into contemporary plays.
+One innovative result was the incorporation of traditional Malay art forms, such as *silat* (Malay martial arts) into contemporary plays.

 In general, the theatre scene in the 1970s struggled on several fronts.
 English theatre, in particular, was badly hit by the withdrawal of British troops from Singapore.
 The expatriate community had made up the majority of theatre practitioners and audiences since World War II.